-The Fifth Money Laundering Directive (5AMLD) will come into force on the 10th January 2020.
-It will address a number of weaknesses in the European Union’s AML/CFT regime that have come to light since the enactment of the Fourth Money Laundering Directive (4AMLD) on 26th June 2017.
-The impact of the directive will be far-reaching; in this article we discuss the key changes and speak to industry experts about why they matter.
+The Fifth Money Laundering Directive (5AMLD) will come into force on January 10, 2020.
+Building on the regulatory regime applied under its predecessor, 4AMLD, 5AMLD reinforces the European Union’s AML/CFT regime to address a number of emergent and ongoing issues.
+The impact of 5AMLD will be far-reaching.
+In this article, we’ll discuss its key changes and hear from industry experts about why they matter.

 “More regulation creates clarity – and clarity creates peace of mind”

 Remigio Bonguliemi – Chief Compliance Officer, Trade.io

 Although much of 5AMLD’s content updates the 4MLD, it makes a significant new legislative step in the treatment of virtual currencies.
 In more detail, 5AMLD introduces the following measures:

 - A legal definition of cryptocurrency which may broadly be regarded as “a digital representation of value that can be digitally transferred, stored or traded and is accepted…as a medium of exchange.”

 - Cryptocurrencies and cryptocurrency exchanges are considered “obliged entities”, and face the same CFT/AML regulations applied to financial institutions under 4AMLD.
 Practically, this involves an obligation to perform customer due diligence (CDD), and submit suspicious activity reports (SAR).

 - 5AMLD actually goes further than 4AMLD in imposing reporting obligations by giving Financial Intelligence Units (FIU) the authority to obtain the addresses and identities of owners of virtual currency and, in so doing, to push back against the anonymity associated with the use of cryptocurrency.